Colourful tropical fruits at a Costa Rica market

 Gnarly green-white fruit with a fermented, pungent smell.
 Medicinal reputation outweighs its flavour.
 Widely used as juice in health-focused communities.
 An acquired taste — but a genuine Costa Rican curiosity worth trying once.

-Kevin's farm — fruit straight from the trees
+the farm — fruit straight from the trees

 Stay at the Farm →